Skip to main content

 --api-token your_token

-The preferred MCP workflow is to use remember, recall, improve, and forget_memory.
+The preferred MCP workflow is to use remember, recall, and forget.
 The server also exposes legacy-compatible tools such as cognify and search when you need lower-level control.

 Next Steps